-Under the CNCA, the possibility of a corporation's activities being ultra vires will be now eliminated, although this will likely be of limited practical benefit as explained earlier in this paper.155 The CNCA will also increase director protection by including a statutory due diligence defence in sections 149 and 150.
+Under the CNCA, the possibility of a corporation's activities being ultra vires are now eliminated, although this will likely be of limited practical benefit as explained earlier in this paper.179 The CNCA also increases director protection by including a statutory due diligence defence in sections 149 and 150.
 Those sections state that a director is not liable if he or she has exercised the care, diligence and skill that a reasonably prudent person would have exercised in comparable circumstances.
-This will also include good faith reliance on financial statements and reports of professionals.
+This also includes good faith reliance on financial statements and reports of professionals.
 While this language is reflective of the objective standard that applies under the CNCA, it must be remembered that the common law high fiduciary duties with regards to charitable property will continue to have application notwithstanding the objective standard of care and due diligence defence under the CNCA.